Dewera/Lunar/README.md

 ### Caveats

-- The presence of a PDB for ntdll.dll is needed and, hence, will be automatically downloaded and cached on disk by the library
+- A PDB for ntdll.dll is downloaded and cached on disk by the library

 ---

 ### Getting started

-The example below demonstrates a basic implementation of the library that maps a DLL from disk without its headers
+The example below demonstrates a basic implementation of the library

 ```c#
 var process = Process.GetProcessesByName("")[0];